 The Land Use Committee interacts with developers in the community first.
 Developers present their proposed projects to the Land Use Committee for an initial community weigh-in before the process continues.
 Land Use looks at sustainability and affordability as major factors when reviewing projects.
 Are you a developer interested on getting on the agenda?
 Contact us.

 The Land Use Committee meets every first Thursday of the month at 7:00 pm at Jennings Community School (2455 University Ave.
 W. 55114).
 These meetings are open to the public.

 If you would like to propose an agenda item for the Land Use Committee to discuss, please email firstname.lastname@example.org two weeks prior to the meeting.
 Community members, businesses and others requesting or responding to a variance are encouraged to reach out and share their thoughts.

 Minutes from previous meetings are archived to read online.

 The Land Use Committee serves as the body through which our Council discusses development in the neighborhood.
 In order to encapsulate the values our neighborhood cares about in real estate development, the Land Use Committee created Development Guidelines.
 These guidelines help us start conversations with developers on creating community-oriented developments that will thrive in the area and contribute the vibrancy and livability our neighborhood enjoys.
-The following document reflects criteria that the Land Use Committee will use to discuss and evaluate developments in the neighborhood: Development Guidelines.
+The following document reflects criteria that the Land Use Committee will use to discuss and evaluate developments in the neighborhood: Unified Design Guidelines.

 Variance Application Requirements: